MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-manage.md

 For more information, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](deploy-aip-scanner.md).

 > [!TIP]
-> While most customers will perform these procedures in the **Azure Information Protection** area of the Azure portal, you may need to work in PowerShell only.
+> While most customers will perform these procedures in the **Azure Information Protection** area of the Azure portal or the **Information protection scanner** area of the Purview compliance portal, you may need to work in PowerShell only.
 >
 > For example, if you are working in an environment without access to the Azure portal, such as [Azure China 21Vianet scanner servers](/microsoft-365/admin/services-in-china/parity-between-azure-information-protection#manage-azure-information-protection-content-scan-jobs), authenticate to the [AzureInformationProtection](/powershell/module/azureinformationprotection) PowerShell module, and then continue with instructions in this article for PowerShell only.
 >